 Getting legal responsibility for the garden plot was nearly as difficult as clearing out old refrigerators and chasing off buccaneers with pitchforks.
-The city technically owned the lot, because the property’s last owner stopped paying taxes and suffered foreclosure.
+The city technically owned the lot, because the property’s last owner stopped paying taxes and was slapped with foreclosure.
 Still, the city wasn’t eager to grant them a lease.
 “We argued that no one would ever want to live in the East Village,” Loggins says, chuckling.
-At the time, it also seemed true.
+At the time, it seemed true.

-It was thanks to support from the neighbors and the media coverage that the episode spawned that the city agreed to lease the space to the group.
+It was thanks to support from the neighbors and media coverage that the city agreed to lease the space.
 The cost for that East Village real estate in 1973?
 One dollar per year.

-The second time the group saved the garden was in 1989, at a point when the “no one would ever want” argument would surely have failed.
-That was when AvalonBay bought the old All Nations church and then community center building next door, which once had housed McGurk’s Suicide Hall.
-AvalonBay’s original plan involved dividing the garden in two, in order to connect its building — a towering glass luxury housing structure — directly to Bowery.
+The second time the group saved the garden was in 1989.
+That was when AvalonBay bought the old All Nations church and the community center building next door, which once had housed McGurk’s Suicide Hall.
+AvalonBay’s original plan involved dividing the garden in two, in order to connect its building — a towering high-end housing structure — directly to Bowery.

 But the garden team pushed back, and the neighborhood did too.
-By the time construction began in 1995, AvalonBay agreed that the garden needed to be protected.
-Not only did the company not split the garden, it furthermore agreed to build without harming the plants by blocking the sunlight or rain.
+By the time construction began in 1995, AvalonBay agreed to leave the garden be.
+The company reportedly furthermore agreed to build without harming the plants by blocking the sunlight or rain.
 In return, the garden closed during the building’s construction, for about one year.
 AvalonBay now provides the garden with monthly water access.

-Loggins says the garden’s appeal extends far beyond its tiny corner of the world between Bowery and Houston.
-Over the years, the garden has hosted international visitors from Paris, Berlin, and Japan — especially from people interested in how to use areas still abandoned after bombing during World War II.
+Loggins says the garden’s appeal extends far beyond New York.
+Over the years, they’ve hosted international visitors from Paris, Berlin, and Japan — especially from people brainstorming ways to utilize areas still abandoned after World War II bombings.

-That’s true in other ways, too.
-In 1975, Christy enshrined the ideals that started the garden two years earlier into an organization.
-She called it the Green Guerillas.
-Christy was a Vietnam War protester, and she applied her activism to gardening.
+Its appeal is also due to Christy herself.
+In 1975, she enshrined the ideals behind the garden into an organization that she called the Green Guerrillas.
+Christy, a Vietnam War protester, also applied her activism to gardening.
 The Green Guerillas’ tactic was to throw “seed bombs” into abandoned lots, hoping to spread plants throughout the city.
-And in 2004, a man named Richard Reynolds, who had never heard of the New York movement, “inadvertently reinvented” it in London, practicing the same free love with seeds in deserted urban spaces.
-After a “flurry of U.S. network news shows” covered his initiative, he struck up a correspondence with Loggins.
-Reynolds came to New York in 2006, and the two men talked through the garden’s history while they admired its 2,000 different plant species, including the tallest Redwood tree in the city.
+In 2004, a man named Richard Reynolds “inadvertently reinvented” the tactic in London, Loggins says.
+After a flurry of U.S. network news shows covered Reynolds’ initiative, he began corresponding with Loggins.
+Reynolds came to New York in 2006, and the two men talked through the garden’s history while they admired its 2,000 plant species, including the tallest Redwood tree in the city.

 Reynolds remembers being struck: the garden was “a place created by many hands for many hands, rather than the single designer or landscaper.”

-However, even laying eyes on the area for the first time, he could see it was gripped by changes so stark and swift that projects borne of love for one’s neighborhood, like the garden, may only belong to a bygone era.
-“There was also a sense of sadness,” Reynolds wrote me several weeks ago.
-“The changes to the wider area seemed to have pushed older gardeners further away; the garden (only) a remaining link to the area they once lived in but could no longer afford.”
+However, even laying eyes on the area for the first time, Reynolds could see it was gripped by change so swift that projects borne of love for one’s neighborhood, like the garden, may only belong to a bygone era.
+“There was also a sense of sadness,” Reynolds wrote in an email.
+“The changes to the wider area seemed to have pushed older gardeners further away; the garden a remaining link to the area they once lived in but could no longer afford.”

 The Garden Today